No Free Lunch From Random Feature Ensembles: Scaling Laws and Near-Optimality Conditions: No Free Lunch from Random Feature Ensembles

 \section{No Free Lunch from Random Feature Ensembles}

 It is immediate from eq. \ref{EgK} that increasing the size of an ensemble reduces the error.
-However, with a fixed memory capacity, a machine learning practitioner is faced with the decision of whether to train a single large model, or to train an ensemble of smaller models and average their predictions.
+However, training additional models incurs a significant cost.
+With a fixed memory capacity, the machine learning practitioner is faced with the decision of whether to train a single large model, or to train an ensemble of smaller models.
 Here, we prove a ``no free lunch'' theorem which says that, given a fixed total number of features $M$ divided evenly among $K$ random feature models, then the lowest possible risk will always be achieved by $K = 1$, provided that the ridge is tuned to its optimal value.
 Furthermore, this ridge-optimized error increases monotonically with $K$.

 \begin{theorem} (No Free Lunch From Random Feature Ensembles) Let $E_g^K(P, N, \lambda)$ denote $E_g^K$ with $P$ training samples, $N$ random features per ensemble member, ridge parameter $\lambda$, ensemble size $K$, and task eigenstructure $\{\eta_t\}_{t=1}^\infty$, $\{\bar{w}_t\}_{t=1}^\infty$, where $\{\eta_t\}_{t=1}^\infty$ has infinite rank.
 Let $K'<K$.
 Then